sergepilipchuk/wpf-isupportparentviewmodel/README.md

     dxmvvm:ViewModelExtensions.ParentViewModel="{Binding DataContext, ElementName=LayoutRoot}"/>
 ```

-> Note: The `ViewModelExtensions.ParentViewModel` attached property is set **after** the child view is initialized.
-It is not available in the view model constructor.
+> Note: The `ViewModelExtensions.ParentViewModel` attached property is set **after** the child view is initialized because the property is not available in a child view constructor.

 The [`ISupportParentViewModel`](https://docs.devexpress.com/WPF/17449/mvvm-framework/viewmodels/viewmodel-relationships-isupportparentviewmodel) interface allows a child view model to access MVVM services defined at the parent level: